enesdemrr/Android_Glycemic_Index/README.md

 # GlySemic Index

 This project aims to make it easier for diabetes patients to continue their lives.
 Patients can easily control the glycemic index of nutrients.
+The project was developed using Kotlin and SQLite.

 ![Kotlin](https://img.shields.io/badge/kotlin-%230095D5.svg?style=for-the-badge&logo=kotlin&logoColor=white)
 ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)